 The essay must be no fewer than 750 and no more than 1,500 words long.

-- Essays will be judged by Jan Egerton, a mesothelioma survivor, and Lisa Hyde-Barrett, a thoracic surgery nurse.
+- Essays will be judged by Jennifer Gelsick, former caregiver for her father, Don Smitley, who passed away from mesothelioma in October 2013, and Lisa Hyde-Barrett, a thoracic surgery nurse.

 - Submissions will be judged on content, correctness of facts, grammar, style, and originality.